Amarkr1/Language-Classification/README.txt

 Language Classification.py [Language: python] - uses different library functions for language predictions and also for generating feature files important parameters:
-=>normalize - to shift the value of the feature vectors to their mean normalize = 0 , this means do not shift the values to their means
+=>normalize - to shift the value of the feature vectors to their mean normalize = 0 , this means do not shift the values to their means but values in this case turns out to be negative and hence we never set normalize=1

 =>algo_code -  which algorithm to use for feature selection.
 1: Linear-fitting using chi^2 technique and 2: RFE (recursive feature elimination) algo_code = 1